hyperplasma/hyproj-ai/db/db_init.md

 Choose whatever database to store the Hyplus Service data.

-For convenience, you can manually create a SQLite database file: `hyproj-ai.sqlite` .
+For convenience, here we manually create a SQLite database file `hyproj-ai.sqlite` in the root directory of the project.

 Then execute the following script in the SQLite console: